semani2/semani2/README.md

 ## Hi 👋🏽
-My name is Sai Emani (he/him), and I am currently an Engineering Manager @ WealthSimple supporting the Cash team.
+My name is Sai Emani (he/him), and I am currently an Engineering Manager @ Wealthsimple supporting the Cash team.

 This post is a guide to my leadership philosophy and a little about me.